Criteria and restrictions to access reception conditions

 Asylum seekers are entitled to support from the moment they apply for asylum,[15] and until a final decision is reached on their asylum application,[16] without prejudice to: (i) the suspensive effect of appeals,[17] and (ii) the provision of material reception conditions beyond the final rejection in case of ongoing need for support on the basis of an individual assessment of the applicant’s social and financial circumstances.[18]

-Only asylum seekers who lack resources are entitled to material reception conditions.[14]
-The law provides for criteria to assess the sufficiency of resources that consist in either the lack thereof or a level of financial resources which is inferior to the ‘social support allowance’.[15]
-To date, ISS has interpreted this provision as referring to the social pension (pensão social) that, in 2022, stood at € 213.91 per month.[16]
-According to the information provided by ISS, cases are reassessed every three months and the provision of material reception conditions is maintained where indicators of a lack of resources subsist.
+Only asylum seekers who lack resources are entitled to material reception conditions.[19]
+The law provides for criteria to assess the sufficiency of resources that consist in either the lack thereof or a level of financial resources which is inferior to the ‘social support allowance’.[20]
+While until 2023, ISS has interpreted this provision as referring to the social pension (pensão social),[21] the practice changed in 2023.
+As such, in 2023, the provision has been interpreted as referring to 70% of the Social Support Reference Index (Indexante de Apoios Sociais, IAS).[22]
+According to the information provided by ISS, the reference value of 70% will rise to 85% in 2024, and to 100% of the IAS in 2025.
+Consequently, in 2023, the reference value for the calculation of the allowances was of €333.16, per the information shared by ISS.
+ISS reported that this change was implemented in response to the increasing cost of living.

 Asylum seekers can be requested to contribute,[23] or reimburse,[24] partly or in full, the cost of material reception conditions and health care depending on the level and the point in time when the authorities become aware of their financial resources.
 However, neither the law nor administrative guidelines specify at what point the asylum seeker is required to declare any financial resources they might have.

-In practice, the majority of spontaneous asylum applicants are systematically referred by SEF and benefit from the provision of material reception conditions by CPR in the framework of admissibility and accelerated procedures on the territory.
+In practice, the majority of spontaneous asylum applicants were systematically referred by SEF and benefited from the provision of material reception conditions by CPR in the framework of admissibility and accelerated procedures on the territory.
 This has been done without a strict assessment of resources by SEF as most asylum seekers had recently arrived in the country and were considered as being manifestly in need of assistance.
 In cases where they had financial resources or relatives in Portugal, certain asylum seekers chose not to benefit from the accommodation provided by CPR.

-Access to CPR’s Refugee Reception Centre (Centro de Acolhimento para Refugiados, CAR) that accommodates isolated adults and families is dependent on written referral from SEF-GAR.
+Access to CPR’s Refugee Reception Centre (Centro de Acolhimento para Refugiados, CAR) that accommodates isolated adults and families is dependent on written referral from SEF-GAR/AIMA-CNAR.
 The transition from border facilities to reception centres within the territory is carried out smoothly in general.
-As for unaccompanied children, referral by SEF to CPR’s CACR is made by the most expedient means available such as telephone or email, and children released from the border are escorted by SEF to the premises.
-For those asylum seekers who have opted for private housing with relatives, the provision of material reception conditions such as financial assistance by CPR is dependent on the presentation of an individual certificate of the asylum application.
+As for unaccompanied children, referral by the asylum authority to CPR’s CACR is made by the most expedient means available such as telephone or email, and children released from the border are escorted by the authorities to the premises.

 CPR does not proactively engage in means assessments for the duration of the provision of material reception conditions given that access to paid employment is, in practice, limited at this stage.